BZIvanov/Learning-CSharp/README.md

 ## Basics

+- under our project we can find Dependencies file.
+It looks as an xml file where we can find dependencies to other for example class libraries, that we have included in our project.

 - running your application - use *ctrl + F5*.
 For console application you will see the result in a popup.

 - running in a debug mode - use *F5*